MiloBuwalda/uva-prog-c/info/20 Components.md

 ## Lectures

 These discuss all theory that is needed to pass the quizzes.
 Lecture notes can be found on the page of each lecture.
-The lectures help you to finish your Problem Sets and are the source of questions for the Quizzes.

 Watch the lectures before or on your way to the lab sessions, i.e. not during the lab sessions, in order to be able to spend your lab time programming and asking good questions about the problem sets.

 ## Sections